 Try to give your student small, confidence-building challenges every day.
 Be sure to only give them challenges that they can cope with as failure only helps to reinforce shy behavior.
 Be patient and understanding and never push them too hard.
 While you should encourage them to move outside of their comfort zones, let them move at their own pace.

 Always build their confidence with praise.
 Focus on the positive and don’t be over critical.
 Focus on their positive attributes and help to build their confidence.

 Get a tutor

-If your student is not participating in class, you can help to build their confidence by getting an in-home tutor.
+If your student is not participating in class, you can help to build their confidence by getting an in-home and online tutor.
 Here they can work in the comfort of their own homes which helps them to feel secure and confident.
 They can overcome gaps in their knowledge and feel more confident when answering questions in class.